 "What do you mean you don't have it?"
 Mike shoves him into the wall harder.
-Eric's back welcomes the hard, granite wall warmly.
+Eric's back welcomes the hard, granite wall.
 A whoosh of expelled air follows the brute impact.
 "Who the fuck did you give it to?"

 "I got the weed from Jasper Hale."
-He explains quickly, innocently shaking his head.
+He explains quickly.
 "I gave him the money."